bhavinrana07/mars-datetime/README.md

 # mars-datetime
 This microservice will receive the time on Earth in UTC as an input and return two values: the Mars Sol Date (MSD) and the Martian Coordinated Time (MTC).
-That microservice should receive the time on Earth in UTC as an input and return two values: the Mars Sol Date (MSD) and the Martian Coordinated Time (MTC).

 ![UI output](UI.PNG)